SpineGuard: History

 Founded in 2009 in France and the USA by Pierre Jérôme and Stéphane Bette, SpineGuard is an innovative company deploying its proprietary radiation-free real time sensing technology DSG® (Dynamic Surgical Guidance) to secure and streamline the placement of implants in the skeleton.
 DSG® was co-invented by Maurice Bourlion, Ph.D., Ciaran Bolger, M.D., Ph.D., and Alain Vanquaethem, Biomedical Engineer.

 SpineGuard designs, develops and markets medical devices embedding its technology.

-Over 100,000 surgical procedures have been secured worldwide thanks to DSG® and 39 studies published in peer-reviewed scientific journals have demonstrated the multiple benefits DSG® offers to patients, surgeons, surgical staff and hospitals.
-Building on these strong fundamentals and several strategic partnerships, SpineGuard is expanding the scope of its DSG® technology to the treatment of scoliosis via anterior approach, sacroiliac joint fusion, dental implantology and innovations such as the « smart » pedicle screw and power drill or surgical robotics.
+Over 100,000 surgical procedures have been performed worldwide due to DSG®.
+Building on its strategic partnerships, SpineGuard has announced it's expanding the scope of its DSG® technology to the treatment of scoliosis via anterior approach, sacroiliac joint fusion, dental implants and more recent technology such as the "smart" pedicle screw, surgical power drill, or surgical robotics.

 In 2013, SpineGuard went public (ALSGD).
 It is currently traded on the AlterNext exchange in France.

 The corporate headquarters of SpineGuard are in Vincennes, near Paris, France.
 To support the DSG Technology and its adoption in the US market, SpineGuard Inc. maintains a sales and marketing office in Boulder, Colorado.
 SpineGuard also has sales coverage with a network of about 45 distributors worldwide.